 Overall the Mayor’s office has failed to respond proactively or with any clear strategy to cope with the challenges of recession across the Mayor’s responsibilities.
 The lack of a serious strategy means London is losing out winning thousands of new jobs for the future.
 The government needs to be made aware of these problems, and challenged to meet them.

 And what London needs is a Mayor who will stand up for Londoners.

 • This article appears ahead of the publication later this week of a document from Ken this article appears ahead of the publication later this week of a document from Ken on London’s economy – more information from www.kenlivingstone.comLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.